jokzcooks/role-from-invite/README.md

 Discord dev mode:
 Start in discord, click the "Settings" gear next to your name Click "Appearance"
-Scroll down and toggle "Developer Mode"
+Scroll down and toggle on "Developer Mode"
 You can now click on channels, roles, and users to obtain their ID's

 # Setup